coopeu/CSScolors/README.md

 ## RGB COLORS AS CSS VARIABLES FOR WEB DESIGN AND DEVELOPMENT

-### BACK-END
-OVZ6 SERVER (Amsterdam)
-Debian GNU/Linux 9 (stretch), Linux 4.9.0-1-amd64, x86-64
-Apache/2.4.25 (Debian)
-Mysql 15.1 Distrib 10.1.26-MariaDB, debian-linux-gnu (x86_64), readline 5.2
-Phusion Passenger 5.1.12
-rvm 1.29.3
-ruby 2.4.3p205 (2017-12-14 revision 61247) [x86_64-linux]
-Rails 5.1.4
-yarn v1.3.2
-npm 3.10.10
-### IDE
-SmarTTY.
-WinSCP.
-SublimeText.
-UltraEdit.
-MySQL WorkBench 6.3.
-PhpMyAdmin.
-PhotoShop. ...
-### APP description
+#### APP description
-Complex CSS grid layout using CSS variables for main color scales (:root file), integrating Bulma CSS components for a simple blogging RoR website.
+Complex CSS GRID layouts examples using CSS variables for main color scales (:root file), integrating Bulma CSS components for a simple blogging Ruby on Rails website.

 # COLORS